Posts

 Image

-When we think about standing with Yeshua, it’s important to remember that this isn’t just about a one-time decision.
+Will You Stand With Him?
+When we think about standing with Yeshua (Jesus the Christ), it’s important to remember that this isn’t just about a one-time decision.
 It's a daily commitment, a constant choice to follow Him, no matter where that leads.
 For many, standing with Yeshua has meant enduring suffering and loss.
 And yet, the example of those who have been martyred for their faith serves as a powerful testimony of His strength in our weakness.
 The story of Asia Bibi , the Pakistani Christian, is a powerful example of a woman who stood firm in her faith even when it cost her years of her life in prison.
 Imagine being falsely accused, condemned to death, and knowing that you might never see your family again.
 But Asia’s story is one of unwavering faith.
 She chose to hold on to the truth of the Gospel, even when it meant facing persecution.
 Her strength didn’t come from herself, but from God.
 Even in her darkest moments, she was sustained by His grace.
-It’s the same grace that is available to each of us when we choose to...
+It’s the same grace tha...

 THE PROVIDER